-The Center recognizes revenue from interpretation and translation services at the time services are provided.
+The Center recognizes revenue from interpretation and translation services at the time services are provided, net of sales taxes.

 The Center recognizes contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
 Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
-At December 31, 2020 there were no contributions that were deferred due to measurable performance barrier, right of return or other conditions in place.
+At December 31, 2021 there were no contributions that were deferred due to measurable performance barrier, right of return or other conditions in place.

-A portion of the Center's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
-Amounts received are recognized as revenue when the Center has incurred expenditures in compliance with specific contract or grant provisions.
+A portion of The Center's revenue is derived from cost-reimbursable federal contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
+Amounts received are recognized as revenue when The Center has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
-There were no refundable advances reported as of December 31, 2020.
+The Center received cost-reimbursable grants of \$857,713 and \$- that have not been recognized at December 31, 2021 and 2020, respectively, because qualifying expenditures have not yet been incurred.
+No amounts have been received in advance under our state contracts and grants.